samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 Whilst such attacks only apply in certain scenarios (e.g. when there is an oracle that knows the encryption key), developers intuitvely expect an AEAD to have this commitment property, increasing the risk of falling prey to this type of protocol vulnerability.
 Mitigations may not be built into cryptographic libraries, developers may be unaware of the mitigations themselves, and some mitigations may leak information.
 For example, encrypting zeros in the first block may lead to timing differences during decryption, and prepending an unsalted hash of the key leaks its identity.

-However, Encrypt-then-MAC with the encryption key and authentication key derived from the same input keying material and a 256-bit or greater authentication tag from a collision resistant, hash-based MAC is committing {{GLR17}}.
+However, Encrypt-then-MAC with the encryption key and authentication key derived from the same input keying material and a 256-bit or greater authentication tag from a collision-resistant, hash-based MAC is committing {{GLR17}}.
 Encrypt-then-MAC has been widely used (e.g. it forms the basis of ChaCha20-Poly1305), is well analysed {{BN00}}, can offer additional security against forgeries with a larger tag, and can be more performant than some existing AEAD schemes under certain circumstances (e.g. depending on the MAC).

 The partitioning oracle attack authors recommend using a committing AEAD (cAEAD) by default when non-committing AEAD vulnerabilities cannot be ruled out {{LGR21}}.
-Therefore, this document introduces a simple Encrypt-then-MAC cAEAD scheme that can be implemented using an unauthenticated cipher and collision resistant, hash-based MAC from a cryptographic library.
+Therefore, this document introduces a simple Encrypt-then-MAC cAEAD scheme that can be implemented using an unauthenticated cipher and collision-resistant, hash-based MAC from a cryptographic library.
 For instance, ChaCha20 {{!RFC8439}} and BLAKE2b {{!RFC7693}} could be used.

 # Conventions and Definitions